We haven't often been able to say this, but I believe our top sportswomen have never had a higher profile.

 And intense training can change body shape for the better - but also lead to a more muscular physique which might look great in sportswear, but might make skinny jeans or a strappy evening top harder to carry off.

 But for girls looking for role models, how about weightlifter Zoe Smith?
-After setting a new British record at the London Olympics, she said it put two fingers up to the Twitter trolls who’d accused her of looking like a “bloke”.
+After setting a new British record at the London Olympics, she said it put two fingers up to the Twitter trolls who had accused her of looking like a "bloke".

 On those fingers, by the way, were gold painted fingernails.
 Who says you can't be fit and feminine?

-We’ll hear from Zoe on 5 live sport's Body Beautiful? on Thursday 15 November at 7.30pm.
+We'll hear from Zoe on Body Beautiful?- a 5 live Sport special on Thursday 15 November at 19:30 GMT.
 You will also be hearing from Jessica Ennis, Rebecca Adlington, Jeanette Kwakye and Christine Ohuruogu amongst other.

 We'd also like to hear about your experiences.
 Post your comments here and we'll be taking your calls on the night, too.